 The killing of the Saudi journalist in Istanbul last month by a Saudi death squad has created a political firestorm in Washington, but its impact is also being felt among Saudi Arabia's neighbours, including Oman.

 US President Donald Trump has stuck by Crown Prince Mohammed bin Salman even while admitting he may have had a hand in the crime.
 That has gone down badly among many US politicians, who have called for the crown prince to be sanctioned for his role in the killing.

-A Middle East writer with long personal connections to the al-Sauds insists to me that Prince Ahmad has the support of many senior members of the royal family, and is preferred to the now damaged crown prince
+A Middle East writer with long personal connections to the al-Sauds insists that Prince Ahmad has the support of many senior members of the royal family

 Even with Trump’s backing, it is still possible that MBS is too toxic and will be moved aside and another crown prince appointed, some say.
 One candidate is Prince Ahmad bin Abdulaziz, brother of King Salman, who flew back to Saudi Arabia last month.